What is a balance transfer credit card?

 Annual Card Fees

 The last factor to consider when comparing balance transfer credit cards is the new card’s annual fees.
 If you plan to repay your existing balance over a number of years, your finances may suffer if you are required to pay a high annual fee.
-Understanding the annual fees applied to each credit card offer will put you in a better position to both repay your existing balance and avoid getting trapped in a cycle of debt further down the line.
+Understanding the annual fees applied to each credit card offer will put you in a better position to both repay your existing balance - learn more about no annual fee credit cards that include balance transfers.

 There are many credit cards available from many providers.
 Competition means there will be plenty of opportunities to compare introductory rates and periods, and find the right card.